 Ways to Protect Front Doors from the Sun

-If your door looks the worse for wear, sand the exterior portion of the wood down to remove the previous finish, if there is any.
-You can then also add exterior varnish, polyurethane, or clear finish with a UV protection to help reinforce it.
+If your door looks the worse for wear, and the exterior portion of the wood down to remove the previous finish if there is any.
+You can then also add exterior varnish, polyurethane, or a clear finish with UV protection to help reinforce it.
 Stay away from interior-grade finishes though, as these fade quickly when they’re subjected to direct sunlight.

 You can also try using landscaping to shade your door by planting trees in the path of the sun.
 The natural shade will stop the UV rays from getting to your front door, and you have the added bonus of new trees.
 Make sure that they provide cover during the fall and winter if they’re not evergreens.
 When you make your tree selection, you need to find a hearty and fast-growing variety.